helm/chart-testing/README.md

 `build.sh` is used to build and release the tool.
 It uses [Goreleaser](https://goreleaser.com/) under the covers.

-Note: on MacOS you will need to `GNU Coreutils readlink`.
-You can install with:
+Note: on MacOS you will need `GNU Coreutils readlink`.
+You can install it with:

 ```console
 brew install coreutils